robbytables/bug-free-invention/unit-6-flask/instructor-resources/06-flask-apis/README.md

 > - Ask students if they have any familiarity interacting with APIs outside of the last unit's materials.
 > - It's **important** to explain to students that in Unit 5 we *called* an API.
 Today we are *creating* an API.
 >  - This can be explained with an example like, "In Unit 5 we were reading a book, and today, we're writing a book that others can read."
->  - "Calling an API allows you to retrieve data, while creating an API makes some data that you want to publish accessible."
+>  - Calling an API allows you to retrieve data, while creating an API makes some data that you want to publish accessible.

 ---

-### Activity: Creating a GET Request (9 minutes)
+### Activity: Creating a `GET` Request (9 min)
 > Create an API that makes a `GET` request with Flask.

 > **Teaching Tips:**